kvriet/3dprinter-rotary-cutting/README.md

 ![Rotary cutter mounted onto 3D-printer](https://github.com/kvriet/3dprinter-rotary-cutting/blob/main/Media/cutter%20on%20machine-1%20small.png?raw=true)
 ![Rotary cutter in action](https://github.com/kvriet/3dprinter-rotary-cutting/blob/main/Media/cutting%20copper.gif?raw=true)

 This project adds rotary cutting capabilities to an existing Ender 3 Pro configuration, but can be attached to other printers too.
 This add-on will not interfere with the end stops on the Ender and can be left on while printing normally (but maybe retract the knife while printing).
-In the future, I will include in this project a detailed, step-by-step manual on how to cut copper tape for PCB fabrication using sheets of acrylic.
+This project includes a detailed, step-by-step manual on how to create and cut copper tape for PCB fabrication using sheets of acrylic.

 ## How to make the rotary cutter holder <a name="materials"></a>